Order of Visit: High Point # 48

 Once the three of us hiked up to nearly 9,000 feet elevation it was time to say goodbye to the nicely worn trail for the next few days.
 The rest of our journey would be cross-country over alpine terrain, rocks, boulders, and eventually up the granite rock walls of Montana’s high point.

 By 12:45 pm, the thunder overhead signaled what were already knew. we would be racing the incoming storm up on Froze-to-Death Plateau.
 Would we make it up to the Oasis Camp before the skies opened up again??
-That was the million dollar question once fat rain drops started to intermittently land on us.
+That was the million-dollar question once fat raindrops started to intermittently land on us.

 Chad and I hiking uphill and off-trail

-Our pace remained solid for the next hour, and then we eventually spotted a large snow patch above Oasis Camp where some others hikers (with two dogs!) were setting up camp around 2:30 pm.
+Our pace remained solid for the next hour, and then we eventually spotted a large snow patch above Oasis Camp where some fellow hikers (with two dogs!) were setting up camp around 2:30 pm.

 Oasis Camp